M. Night Shyamalan: Books

 While working on his film The Happening, Shyamalan developed an interest in improving the delivery of education in American schools.
 He hired doctoral student James Richardson to do most of the background research and as a result published I Got Schooled: The Unlikely Story of How a Moonlighting Movie Maker Learned the Five Keys to Closing America's Education Gap through Simon and Schuster in 2013.
 John Willol of NPR reviewed the book by stating "I Got Schooled is a breezily written, research driven call to change America's approach to education.
 Shyamalan is smart and sincere, and his innovative ideas are unbound by the educational establishment."

 Personal life

 Shyamalan married Bhavna Vaswani, a fellow student whom he met at New York University.
 The couple has three daughters, including director Ishana and musician Saleka.
 His cousin is actor Ritesh Rajan.

 Shyamalan and his family live near Philadelphia at Ravenwood, a 125 acre estate, built around a 27,000 ft2 1937 Georgian Revival house.

 Shyamalan is a season ticket holder of the Philadelphia 76ers.

 In 2023, Shyamalan bought a 218 acre estate from the Rockefeller family in Willistown Township, Chester County, Pennsylvania, which has five historic houses and two barns for $24 million.

-Born and raised into a Hindu family, educated at a Catholic school, and with most of his movies containing Christian symbolism, Shyamalan nonetheless doesn't consider himself religious.
+Shyamalan was born and raised in a Hindu family, educated at a Catholic school, and most of his movies contain Christian symbolism.
+Shyamalan considers himself "pretty spiritual," but not religious.
+"I do have a lot of thoughts about things in that realm beyond what we can touch and feel, but I'm not a huge fan of organized religion," said Shyamalan, "although I'm very fascinated by it, so it comes into my movies a lot."